Strigino International Airport: 1923–1994

 It is unknown when the first aerodrome in Nizhny Novgorod was built, but its location was 0.5 km north from where the "Moscow" movie theater stands today.
 This aerodrome was named Nizhny Novgorod Airport.
 On 23 July 1923, the first domestic and regular flight in Russia was from Khodynka Airport, Moscow, to Nizhny Novgorod Airport, Nizhny Novgorod.
 The flight was carried on a 4-seated Junkers F. 13.

-In 1937, due to Gorky's (Nizhny Novgorod's official name between 1932 and 1990) spontaneous population increase, the USSR Council of Ministers ordered that a new aerodrome was to be built outside the city's municipal district.
+In 1937, due to Gorky's (Nizhny Novgorod's official name between 1932 and 1990) spontaneous population increase, the USSR Council of Ministers ordered that a new aerodrome be built outside the city's municipal district.
 In 1938, the new "Strigino" airport completed construction.
 Today, Nizhny Novgorod International Airport is still located in the same general location as the Strigino airport.
 The new runways could handle the Douglas DC-3, Junker F. 13, Junker A. 35, and other light-weight aircraft.

 In World War 2, the airport served as an air base for the 201st air division.
 In 1950, 5 years after the war, the division was regrouped into the 148th air division and relocated to air bases in the Far East.

 In 1963, a new domestic terminal began construction.
 The terminal completed construction in 1965, and had its first passengers that same year.
 This terminal is still used today as Strigino's main facility for departures and arrivals.
 Also in 1963, a new enterprise "Nizhny Novgorod United Air Group" was formed.
 This group operated the airport from 1963 to 1994.
 From 1966 to 1973, a new administrative zone, repair hangar, cargo terminal, and hostel completed construction.
 Additionally, Strigino's apron was expanded and runway lengthened and reinforced.

 Between 1976 and 1983, a second concrete runway finished optimization and a 6-storey "Aeroflot" hotel was built.
 In 1989, Strigino hit it passenger traffic record of approximately 1,030,000.
 Renovations of Terminal A (main terminal) was made in 1991 after the dissolution of the USSR, and in 1993 in preparation for gaining international status.